This document provides an explanation of a Pluralsight Learning Matrix, the benefits it can provide, and when/why one would be used.

 The first step in a Learning Matrix is Discovery.

-A Discovery session is initiated through the your CSM, Account Executive, or here.
+A Discovery session is initiated through your CSM, Account Executive, or here.
 Discovery can come in the form of documentation, a Scoping/Discovery session(phone/video chat), or (preferably) both.
 Discovery is included in the price for a Learning Matrix, but the purchase is not necessary for Discovery.
 Initial discovery is always free.